GekkaSaori/DPB4B/README.md

 or you can compile the source manually using LuaLaTeX command.

 ### For Windows:
-Use the `clean-build.bat` script to rebuild the project, after that you will find the PDF file `DP.pdf` under the root dictionary of the project, and a log file `logs.log`.
+Please **ALWAYS** use the `clean-build.bat` script to rebuild the project, after that you will find the PDF file `DP.pdf` under the root dictionary of the project, and a log file `logs.log`.

-You can also build it using the editor you like.
+If you need to build it manally, please make sure that you have **DELETE ALL USELESS FILES** using the script `clean.bat`.

 ## FAQ
 0. Q: Why didn't you update the PDF file for a long time though you **DID** update your source code?